 As Porto's second most visited museum the Serralves Museum receives around a million patrons a year visit the various spaces of the Foundation.
 The museum's aim is to bring to Porto a world-class representation of Portuguese and international contemporary art.
 The in-house library has a large selection of various artists whilst the rooms serve as galleries for temporary exhibitions.
 There are no permanent exhibitions, but the museum hosts five exhibits from invited artists each year.
 The main focus is art starting from the latter part of the 20th century and covers all conceivable mediums.
 For up-dated exhibition information visit: Here

 April - September: Monday - Friday: 10h00 - 19h00, Weekends: 10h00 - 20h00

 October - March: Monday - Friday: 10h00 - 18h00, Weekends: 10h00 - 19h00

 Combined Ticket: €20.00, Villa Only: €12.00, Museum Only: €12.00, Park Only: €12.00,

 Concessionaery: 50% Discount, Concessionaery: 20% Discount

-The thing which makes Serralves extra special are the 18 hectares of magnificent gardens.
-Starting at the striking façade of the museum and villa it stretches over 500 metres towards the river Douro.
+The thing which makes Serralves extra special is the 18 hectares of magnificent gardens.
+Starting from the striking façade of the museum and villa, the grounds stretch over 500 metres towards the river Douro.
 At the far end, there are steps that lead down to a Romantic lake set on a lower level.
-It was designed between 1932 and 1940 by Jacques Gréber (1882-1962) a French architect and landscape gardener who acquired recognition designing French-style gardens in the USA and Canada.
-Amongst the treasures found in the park are a rose garden, the Relógio de Sol (Sundial) garden, a camellia garden, exotic plants and trees and a farm.
-Art installations by artists from all over the world can be seen within the gardens.
+It was designed between 1932 and 1940 by Jacques Gréber (1882-1962), a French architect and landscape gardener who acquired recognition designing French-style gardens in North America.
+Amongst the treasures in the park is a rose garden, the Relógio de Sol (Sundial) garden, a camellia garden, exotic plants and trees and a farm.
+Various art installations by world renown artists are found within the gardens.